The DeCAMFounder: Non-Linear Causal Discovery in the Presence of Hidden Variables: Experiments

-Our findings based on this analysis are: \cref{fig:non_linear_par_tasks} and \cref{fig:parent_set_addition} show that methods that account for confounders (i.e., LRPS+BIC, PCSS+BIC, CAM-OBS, DeCAMFound), place higher probability on the correct parent set for the Wrong Parent Addition task across different settings relative to those that do not model the confounders.
-In addition, \cref{fig:non_linear_par_tasks} and \cref{fig:parent_set_removal} show that for the Correct Parent Deletion task, as expected, the linear methods suffer in the non-linear setting.
-Note that unlike PCSS+BIC, LRPS+BIC suffers even in the linear setting because it induces a very sparse graph, causing it to delete true parents.
-Also note that it is not possible to run CAM-OBS in practice, since it requires knowing the unobserved confouders $h$; we include it merely as a benchmark to understand how parent set recovery is affected by estimation error (i.e., only having finite observational data) rather than latent confounding.
-Interestingly, our method, which does not require knowing $h$, sometimes outperforms CAM-OBS.
-This might be because our method leverages all $p$ observed nodes to estimate the confounding variation via PCA.
-CAM-OBS, on the other hand, estimates the confounding variation one node at a time (i.e., by regressing each observed node on $h$).
+Including \camobs~in our evaluation allows us to understand how parent set recovery is affected by estimation error from only having a finite amount of observational data.
+Interestingly, our method, which does not require knowing $H$, sometimes outperforms \camobs.
+This might be because our method leverages all $p$ observed nodes to estimate the confounding variation via PCA. \camobs, on the other hand, estimates the confounding variation one node at a time by regressing each observed node on $H$.
 Finally, all methods suffer when the confounding strength increases since the observed signal necessarily becomes weaker.
 We provide additional empirical results including a DAG evaluation scoring task in \cref{sec:add_syn}.